yangyan22/Medical-Image-Report-Generation-with-CNN-Transformer/README.md

 The Pytorch implementaion of the CNN-Transformer framework (the baseline model) for Medical Image Report Generation.

-If you find our work or our code helpful, please cite our paper.

-Joint Embedding of Deep Visual and Semantic Features for Medical Image Report Generation, IEEE Transactions on Multimedia, 2021.
+If you find our work or our code helpful, please cite our paper: Joint Embedding of Deep Visual and Semantic Features for Medical Image Report Generation, IEEE Transactions on Multimedia, 2021.

 Authors: Yan Yang, Jun Yu*, Jian Zhang, Weidong Han*, Hanliang Jiang, and Qingming Huang